DNA-Evolutions/Python-REST-Client-Examples/README.md

 ```

 where `${PWD}` needs to be adjusted to find the Open-API-docs under `/local/swagger/touroptimizer/spec/touroptimizer_spec.json` when mounting the volume `${PWD}` into `/local`.
 Calling the command will generate the Python client that is part of this repository.
-You can find the `touroptimizer_spec.json` <a href="https://github.com/DNA-Evolutions/Java-REST-Client-Examples/blob/master/src/main/resources/swagger/touroptimizer/spec/touroptimizer_spec.json" target="_blank">here</a>.
+You can find the `touroptimizer_spec.json` <a href="https://github.com/DNA-Evolutions/Java-REST-Client-Examples/blob/master/src/main/resources/swagger/touroptimizer/spec/touroptimizer_spec_cleaned.json" target="_blank">here</a>.

-**Attention:** The generated models seem to have some bugs.
-The first commit of this repository is fixing those issues.

 You can also generate a client in the programming language of your choice utilizing our API-docs.
 REST facilitates software integration in your desired language (including famous ones like C#, Java, JS, Scala, Python, and many more ).
 Don't hesitate to reach out to us if you need help setting up your client.